 The last essential page on the list is a monthly memories or reflection page.
 You would add this page in when you create your monthly pages and fill it in throughout the month.
 I personally use a combination of doodles and brief sentences to jot down important memories or reflections.

 While the memories page may be more of a standard journal or diary touch, writing down reflections is a great way to look back, analyze, and then plan for the next month.
 Perhaps you tried out a new workout class at the gym that was really fun and you’re seeing results.
 That would be something to write down on this page.
 On the other hand, maybe you’ve been working a lot of overtime, and you’re starting to feel very tired and overwhelmed.
 This would also be worth noting.

 These reflections are important.
 Just like the mood tracker, if you don’t intentionally think about how your month went, then it’s easy to ignore it completely.
 This could throw you off of reaching your goals, being happier, or becoming more productive.
 In this instance, the quote, “If you change nothing, nothing changes”, applies perfectly.

 Make it Work for You

 Keep adding your favorite creative collections.
 The bullet journal system is designed to be flexible and 100% personalized.
-But, definitely take the time to sit down and try the above pages for yourself.
+But, definitely, take the time to sit down and try the above pages for yourself.
 Try them for a month and see if they help keep you motivated or focused.
 Maybe you’ll find a better way to incorporate the general idea of the page so that it’s tailored to your life and your needs.
-The goals with these pages are to save you time, encourage personal growth, and keep you focused on what’s important to you.
+The goals of these pages are to save you time, encourage personal growth, and keep you focused on what’s important to you.

 I’d love if you shared your essential bullet journal pages with me in the comments!
 What pages do you use most, and how have they helped you?